lamualfa/thumbned/readme.md

 ## Features

+- **Interactive CLI** 🧠 So you don't have to memorize any flags or commands.
+Just run and follow it!
 - **Manual mode** Use your own image for thumbnail.
 - **Timestamp mode 🎞️** Use a frame at specific timestamp in the video for thumbnail.
 - **Random mode 🎲** Use a random frame in the video for thumbnail.